 Community/House System at Hayden Catholic High School

-We are very excited to fully implement a Community/House system at Hayden Catholic High School next school year!
+We are very excited to have a Community/House system at Hayden Catholic High School!

 The community system will allow each Hayden student to: